gs1/gs1-syntax-engine/README.md

   * A C library that can be:
     * Vendored into third-party code.
     * Compiled to native code for use as a shared library (Linux / MacOS / BSD) or dynamic-link library (Windows).
-    * Compiled to WebAssembly (or JavaScript) for use in a browser-based web application or Node.js application.
+    * Compiled to WebAssembly (or pure JavaScript) for use in a browser-based web application or Node.js application.
   * A C# .NET wrapper class that provides an object interface to the native library from managed code, using Platform Invoke (P/Invoke).
   * A Java wrapper class that provides an object interface to the native library from managed code, using Java Native Interface.
   * Several example applications: